shortstheory/shortstheory.github.io/_posts/2016-06-21-gsoc-update-writing-a-kio-slave-101.md

 The Hello KIO slave is derived from KIO::SlaveBase.
 The SlaveBase class has some basic functions already implemented for the KIO slave.
 This can be found in the [documentation](https://api.kde.org/frameworks/kio/html/classKIO_1_1SlaveBase.html).
 However, most of the functions of SlaveBase are virtual functions and have to be re-implemented for the KIO slave.
 In this case, we are re-implementing the get function to print a QString when it is called by kioclient5.

-In case you don't need special handling of the KIO slave's functions, you can derive your KIO slave class directly from [KIO::ForwardingSlaveBase](https://api.kde.org/frameworks/kio/html/classKIO_1_1ForwardingSlaveBase.html).
+In case you don\'t need special handling of the KIO slave\'s functions, you can derive your KIO slave class directly from [KIO::ForwardingSlaveBase](https://api.kde.org/frameworks/kio/html/classKIO_1_1ForwardingSlaveBase.html).
 Here, you would only need to re-implement the rewriteUrl function to get your KIO slave working.

 #### kio_hello.cpp